gwendall/way.js/README.md

 ```

 **way.dom(element).setDefault(force)**
 Sets the default value of an element.
-Pass a [force] parameter to force setting the default value in-memory.
+By default, only the DOM element gets its value set to the default value.
+Its binded value in the datastore in unchanged.
+Pass a [force] parameter if you need to force setting in-memory value of this data to the element's default value.
 ```html
 <pre way-data="some.image" way-json="true"></pre>
 ```

-**way.setDefaults()**
+**way.setDefaults(force)**
-Sets all the default values of elements
+Sets all the default values of binded DOM elements.
 ```html
 <pre way-data="some.image" way-json="true"></pre>
 ```

 **way.dom(element).getOptions()**
-Returns an object with the "way-" options passed to the element.
+Returns the list of the ["way-"] options attributed to a DOM element.
 ```html
 <pre way-data="some.image" way-json="true"></pre>
 ```